Justin Murphy (comics): Dawgtown

 Dawgtown is an upcoming animated feature Murphy has been working on since late-2010 as the director, writer, producer and production designer.
-It's the story of a young pitbull name Max living in a brutal underground world of dog fighting.
+It's the story of a young pitbull named Max living in a brutal underground world of dog fighting.
 As a competitor in the most well funded pit-fighting organization in the world, he now must lead the other dogs in a dangerous break for freedom, in a similar vein to the Book of Exodus.

 The film is currently being made with the use of traditional 2D animation, created at Justin's own Legacy Animation Studios, in the style of Urban and Graffiti art.
-It is scheduled to be released sometime in 2021.
+It is scheduled to be released sometime in the 2020s.